 We are asking you to approve a proposal to adjourn the Meeting to a later date or dates, if necessary, to solicit additional proxies if there are insufficient votes to adopt the Reverse Split Proposal and/or Authorized Share Increase Proposal at the time of the Meeting (the "Adjournment Proposal").
-We intend to move to adjourn the Meeting to enable our Board to solicit additional proxies for approval of the Reverse Split Proposal and/or Authorized Share Increase Proposals are insufficient to approve the proposals.
+We intend to move to adjourn the Meeting to enable our Board to solicit additional proxies for approval of the Reverse Split Proposal and/or Authorized Share Increase Proposal if, at the Meeting, the number of shares present in person or by proxy and voting in favor of the proposals are insufficient to approve the proposals.
 If stockholders approve the Adjournment Proposal, we could adjourn the Meeting and any adjourned session of the Meeting and use the additional time to solicit additional proxies, including proxies from stockholders that have previously returned properly executed proxies voting against adoption of the Reverse Split Proposal and Authorized Share Increase Proposal.